Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Ziplining on Kauai.
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

-Along the tour, you’ll be offered up some interesting information about this favorite island paradise: its history, culture, and natural beauties – all before submerging yourself in one of many refreshing swimming holes to cool off from that hot Kauai sun!
+Along the tour, you’ll be given some interesting information about Kauai: its history, culture, and natural beauties.
+Then jump into one of many refreshing swimming holes to cool off from that hot Kauai sun!
 Check latest rates and more information.

 26. Taste Koloa Rum at Kilohana Plantation